heaganhenry/mern-fitness-app/README.md

 ## Usage
 To use the mern-fitness-app, follow these steps:

+0. The backend requires a MongoDB database, create a .env file in the server directory with DB_URI and SECRET

 1. Start the backend server from the server directory:
 ```
 npm run dev